It's time to judge less - BYU-I Scroll

 In the October general conference, Elder Dallin H. Oaks, a member of the Quorum of the Twelve Apostles, spoke on the importance of marriage and families while quoting The Family: A Proclamation to the World.
 Many people criticized him and even called him homophobic for what he said.

-We as Scroll staff believe in The Family: A Proclamation to the World and its doctrine, but we do not believe in imposing our convictions in other people.
+We as Scroll staff believe in The Family: A Proclamation to the World and its doctrine, but we do not believe in imposing our convictions on other people.

 Just like Elder Oaks, we believe in the doctrine of marriage as described in the proclamation that “a marriage between a man and a woman is ordained of God.”

-That does not put us in a position to act like everyone else who believes differently is wrong or should suffer eternal damnation.
+That does not put us in a position to judge other people for choosing contrary to the doctrine of God.

-It is not in our power to know everyone’s circumstances, which means it is not our responsibility to judge them.

-We all received the gift of agency before we came to Earth and because of that everyone gets to choose what to believe and what to obey.
+We all received the gift of agency before we came to Earth and because of that everyone gets to choose what to believe and what to obey, even if it’s not according to God’s teachings.

-We have the right and even an obligation to defend our truth like Elder Oaks did, and so does everyone else.
+We have the right and even an obligation to defend the truth like Elder Oaks did, and so does everyone else.

 The history of The Church of Jesus Christ of Latter-day Saints proves how horrible it is to suffer from the world’s intolerance.